 If you are a North Carolina resident, you may use the voter registration application to:

 - Update your name.

-- Complete a North Carolina Voter Registration Application.
+- Download and complete the appropriate voter registration application.
 Make sure to complete all required fields.

 - Print the application.